huggingface/transformers/docs/source/en/tasks/mask_generation.md

 ### Point Prompting

 You can also use the model without the pipeline.
-To do so, simply initialize the model and the processor.
+To do so, initialize the model and the processor.

 ```python